techidaily/site-windows11/source/_posts/how-to-conquer-common-errors-during-windows-11-rollout.md

 Follow these steps to enable Secure Boot compatibility in Windows 10.

 1. Close all the open Windows and save your work.
 Then shut down your PC.
 2. Restart your system and start pressing**F2** to enter BIOS setup.
 Different laptop and PC manufacturers may use other function keys such as F12, F10, F8, or Esc key to enter BIOS.
-If you need help, refer to our guide on[how to enter BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) for more tips.
+If you need help, refer to our guide on [how to enter BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) for more tips.
 3. In the BIOS setup utility, use the arrow keys to open the**Boot** tab.
 Highlight**Boot Mode** and check if it is set to**Legacy** .
 4. To change the Boot Mode, press Enter while the**Boot Mode** is highlighted.
 5. Choose**UEFI** from the options.
 Use the Up and Down arrow keys to select UEFI, and hit Enter to select the option.